SF-WDI-LABS/mongoose-books-app/docs/sprint2.md

 1. Create a new file `models/author.js`.

-1. Authors will at least need a name attribute.
+1. Authors will get attributes for `name`, `alive`, and `image`.
 Create a schema for authors like you did for books.

   <details><summary>Stuck figuring out what code to include?
 Click here.</summary>

     ```js
+    // models/author.js
     var mongoose = require('mongoose');
     var Schema = mongoose.Schema;